By: Allison Lira

 While bringing to light the complicity of members of this elite family is important, justice in this case will have to go beyond responding to the actions of any one person.
 As Roxanna Altholz, a professor at UC Berkeley Law said to The Intercept, “In order for there to be accountability in this case, that criminal network must be dismantled.”

 Honduras is one of the most dangerous places in the world for human rights and environmental defenders precisely because violent and corrupt networks such as the one that killed Berta Cáceres operate with impunity.
-For this to change, the Honduran grassroots social movement continues to pressure its institutions to build the capacity and political will necessary to do what needs to be done.
+For this to change, the Honduran grassroots social movement continues to pressure its institutions to build the capacity and political will necessary for the guarantee of fundamental rights.

 Fraude Sobre el Gualcarque